StevenSong-sTs/PDF-Tailor/README.md

 - [x] Design a logo
 - [x] Design a Text Logo
 - [x] Add logo to the title
-- [ ] Adjust the logo color based on the selected system theme
-- [ ] Redesign the HiFi wire frame to include all the planed aesthetics improvements
+- [x] Redesign the HiFi wire frame to include all the planed aesthetics improvements
 - [ ] Adjust button position for PDFArea
 - [ ] Adjust font family, font size for the whole application
 - [ ] Add icons for buttons
 - [ ] Add hover effect for the PDFPages
 - [ ] Add hover effect for buttons
 - [ ] Adjust the default application size
+- [ ] Adjust the logo color based on the selected system theme

 ## After Completion:
 - [ ] Research how to publish the app to MS store